 All of that makes it so much more important to focus on what we have and to be grateful for all of our blessings.
 Focusing on gratitude can change a bad day to a good one, and turn what we have into “enough.”
 As a part of this gratitude challenge, I’m asking myself and my kids to write down one thing every day that they are thankful for.
 Just ONE thing.
 I’ve made myself a Gratitude Journal to go along with the challenge.

 I’ve been fancying up simple composition notebooks for a few years now.
 It’s one of my favorite DIY tricks.
 The notebooks are cheap and with only a few craft supplies you can make a great gift out of them.

 If you are hosting Thanksgiving this year this would also be a fun DIY for your Thanksgiving table.
 Set one at each person’s spot as a simple Thanksgiving gift to them.
 Want to make some?
 They are easy!
 You can make a bunch in a short amount of time.

 - Decorative Paper

 - Gold Leather Cording

 - Printable “Today I am Grateful For” template that you can download for free, just hop on over to the TEMPLATES page.

 Basically, all you do is cover the entire front of the notebook (not the spine) with glue and then attach the decorative paper to the front.
 Then trim the paper to size.
 There is a VERY detailed tutorial on how to do this HERE.
-Or you can watch a video of the technique here.

 After you’ve covered the journal (front and back) simply glue the “Today” printable to the front.
 I added a bit of gold leather cording as a finishing touch.
 I actually ended up making quite a few of these and am going to pass them out to some friends this month (If you get one, act surprised.)